 For years, Atlas Obscura has been my go-to for going down rabbit holes and finding weird places.
 Why it never dawned on me to check it out for the Big Apple when we thought we had hit everything we could ever want to is beyond me.
 But there you go.

 Not everything they list is accessible to the general public, but a lot of it is.
-We’re talking the New York Transit Museum (including a tour of the Old City Hall station), Obscura Antiques & Oddities, New York Federal Gold Vault tour, Sunshine Laundromat (Joe’s gonna love that one!)
+We’re talking the New York Transit Museum (including a tour of the Old City Hall station), New York Federal Gold Vault tour, Sunshine Laundromat (Joe’s gonna love that one!)
 (Joe, YASSSSSS!
 You had me at beer and pinball), and a whole, WHOLE lot more.

-Geesh, and I thought I was hot stuff when I reported on The Museum of Sex, places in NYC for geeks and nerds, how you can really have Breakfast At Tiffany’s, and the hotel with the adults only miniature golf course at its rooftop bar in NYC.
+Geesh, and I thought I was hot stuff when I reported on The Museum of Sex, places in NYC for geeks and nerds, how you can really have Breakfast At Tiffany’s (Note: currently in the midst of an “exciting transformed” [their words, not mine] & scheduled to reopen later in 2022), and the hotel with the adults only miniature golf course at its rooftop bar (Note: Still closed.
+COVID) in NYC.

 So…for those of you who are looking for something “new and different” while visiting the city that never sleeps, check out these pages: